mafintosh/fileshare/README.md

 Select the file you want using `up` and `down` on your keyboard and click `enter`

-## I want to share files on the web!
+## I want to share files on the web?

 fileshare only works on the local network.
 To share files with anyone, anywhere use [Ge.tt](http://ge.tt/)